josepereiroml/josepereiroml/README.md

 - 👋 Hi, I’m @josepereiroml
-- 👀 I’m interested in DevRel roles.
+- 👀 I’m interested in 3D programming.
 - 🌱 I have experience in Python and Javascript.
 - 📫 How to reach me: josepereiroml@gmail.com
 <!---